patrick-ausderau/wop/node.md

 ```

 ### Exercise
-Create a folder `node` in `week1`.
+Create a folder `node` in `week1` (or first the remote repository in [gitlab](https://gitlab.metropolia.fi) and clone).
 In the folder create file `script.js` that logs 'This is JavaScript' to console, and run it.

 ## npm
 * npm (Node Package Manager) is the package manager for Node.js